rbbarbosa/Petit/exercises/ex1_lexical.md

 Try it with integers, decimals and other tokens.

-A bit of theory: The transition table which represents the lexical analysis DFA is stored in the ``lex.yy.c`` file (around source line ~300).
+A bit of theory: The transition table which represents the lexical analysis DFA is stored in the ``lex.yy.c`` file (around source line ~400).
 If it weren't for _lex_ we would have to manually create these tables.

 ## Regular expressions

-Strong knowledge of regular expressions is necessary to write the rules.
+When it comes to regular expressions, different tools may have slight variations in notation.
+For example, _lex_ use a notation where special characters are preceded by a backslash.
+The table below summarises the main notations used by _lex_.

 | Expression | Description                          | Examples              |
 | -----------| ------------------------------------ | --------------------- |